An Evaluation of Multi-band Antennas for use with LoRa Edge™ [Part One]

 - Optimized reference designs, including performance metrics

-This is the first in a series of papers providing experimental results of the commercial, off-the-shelf (COTS) multiband antennas we have analyzed, and is a starting point for companies wanting to integrate the LR1110 without needing to create an expensive study regarding custom antennas.
+This is the first in a series of papers providing experimental results of the commercial, off-the-shelf (COTS) multi-band antennas we have analyzed, and is a starting point for companies wanting to integrate the LR1110 without needing to create an expensive study regarding custom antennas.

-The antenna manufacturers' websites offer baseline information for their antenna products: VSWR, gain plots, and efficiency, all measured under specific test conditions.
+The antenna manufacturer websites offer baseline information for their antenna products: VSWR, gain plots, and efficiency, all measured in a specific test conditions.
 Most of the time the test board is specified, showing the antenna feed point and the board size used during the experiment.
 Because trackers may be size-constrained, highlighting the reasons why the antenna may not behave as specified is critical: for instance, when the antenna is “loaded” by specific materials in its proximity, or when it is de-tuned by a counterpoise of the wrong size.

 During this study, the guiding principles were to explain how to:

 - Select an antenna based on its generic characteristics, such as size and efficiency.
 Of course, the focus is on tri-band antennas (wherever possible), since the LR1110 is optimized to provide radio functions across three bands.

 - Simulate or evaluate the performance that an antenna is expected to have for a given set of test cases.
 This test scenario can be re-produced for many antennas and compared easily to highlight the benefits of the various models.